alireza0mohammady/alireza0mohammady/README.md

 - 👋 Hi, I’m @alireza0mohammady
+-
-- 👀 I’m interested in javascript
+- 👀 I’m interested in javascript & linux
+-
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on ...
+-
-- 📫 How to reach me ...
+- 📫 How to reach me mr.afg00@gmail.com

 <!---
 alireza0mohammady/alireza0mohammady is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.